scooberu/voyant/README.md

 `pip install -r requirements.txt`

+N.B. also: this project is written entirely in python3, and there should be a python3 installation on your system in order to execute these files.
+Unexpected behavior may occur if Python2 is used instead.

 ## Common Passwords Check

 To execute this script, run `src/password_check [STRING]`, where `[STRING]` is potentially a commonly used password.
 The script will print a message indicating whether the password is one of the list of the 1000 most commonly used passwords according to a list file which is configurable within the script, but defaults to the file supplied in the exercise instructions.